 The main one was just seeing how racing and breeding worked in another country and thinking how it could be useful outside of Australia.

-A country where racing is extremely popular (truly, I once spent a 30 minute cab ride talking to a cab driver about Winx and that wasn’t the only time I talked about racing away from the barn), the customer service by farms and trainers is exceptional.
+A country where racing is extremely popular (truly, I once spent a 30 minute cab ride talking to the about Winx and that wasn’t the only time I talked about racing away from the barn), the customer service by farms and trainers is exceptional.
 I spent many days of my six months at Newgate Farm photographing and videoing horses for clients and saw firsthand how they enjoyed getting those updates.
 I also helped run Newgate’s social media and did research projects for the team as well.

 Overall, the many different tasks I did at Newgate opened my eyes up to services I didn’t know were in such high demand before.
 Those tasks also allowed me to become more familiar with Australia pedigrees and equine management because the Newgate team was more than happy to answer all my questions.